Polis Diraja Malaysia FC

-Polis DiRaja Malaysia Football Club or Royal Malaysian Police Football Club (Kelab Bola Sepak Polis Diraja Malaysia), well known as PDRM FC (After PDRM FC Sdn Bhd established in 2020, formerly known as PDRM FA), is a Malaysian professional football club associated with the entity of the Royal Malaysia Police and with official ownership by PDRM FC Sdn Bhd, that participates in the Malaysia Super League.
+Polis DiRaja Malaysia Football Club or Royal Malaysian Police Football Club (Kelab Bola Sepak Polis Diraja Malaysia), better known as PDRM FC (After PDRM FC Sdn Bhd established in 2020, formerly known as PDRM FA), is a Malaysian professional football club associated with the Royal Malaysia Police and owned by PDRM FC Sdn Bhd.
 The club is based in Selangor Darul Ehsan.

 Domestically, the club has won the Malaysia Premier League, the second tier of Malaysian football in 2006–07 and 2014.
 They also won the People of Maldives Invitational Cup in 2015.
+The club focused on restructuring its management as decision behind leaving the Malaysia Super League.